pricingassistant/mrq/docs/configuration.md

 DEFAULT_JOB_TIMEOUT = 3600 #In seconds, delay before interrupting the job.Defaults to 3600 seconds which is 1 hour.
 DEFAULT_JOB_MAX_RETRIES = 3 #Set the status to "maxretries" after retrying that many times.Defaults to 3 seconds.
 DEFAULT_JOB_RETRY_DELAY = 3 #Seconds before a job in retry status is requeued again.Defaults to 3 seconds.
 USE_LARGE_JOB_IDS = False #Do not use compacted job IDs in Redis.
 For compatibility with 0.1.x only.
 Defaults to

 """ mrq-worker settings
 """
 QUEUES = ("default",) # The queues to listen on.Defaults to default , which will listen on all queues.
 MAX_JOBS = 0 #Gevent:max number of jobs to do before quitting.
-Temp workaround for memory leaks.Defaults to 0
-MAX_MEMORY = 1 #Max memory (in Mb) after which the process will be shut down.
+Workaround for memory leaks in your tasks.
+Defaults to 0 MAX_MEMORY = 1 #Max memory (in Mb) after which the process will be shut down.
 Use with PROCESS = [1-N] to have supervisord automatically respawn the worker when this happens.Defaults to 1
 GRENLETS = 1 #Max number of greenlets to use.Defaults to 1.
 PROCESSES = 0 #Number of processes to launch with supervisord.Defaults to 0.
 SUPERVISORD_TEMPLATE = "supervisord_templates/default.conf" #Path of supervisord template to use.
 Defaults to supervisord_templates/default.conf.